-The sports marketplace has permanently changed, and Stinson is prepared to help you navigate these news challenges.
-Our new quarterly publication, At the Corners, will discuss relevant topics for you to stay in the game when it comes to esports, sports technology and wagering.
+The sports marketplace has permanently changed, and Stinson is prepared to help you navigate these new challenges.
+Our quarterly publication, At the Corners, discusses relevant topics for you to stay in the game when it comes to esports, sports technology and wagering.

 If you would like to receive more information on these and other Esports, Sports Technology & Wagering topics, please subscribe to our quarterly At the Corners newsletter.

 Issue 7 - March 2023